Methodist Girls' School, Singapore: History

 Methodist Girls' School is a well-known institution in the region with a history of academic and sporting excellence.
-The school was routinely placed in the top ten schools of Singapore in the rankings by the Ministry of Education before the rankings were disabled.
-In the current ranking system, the school consistently places in the Band 1 category, the highest achievable category.

-The school has also produced national top scorers in key examinations as well as academic competitions, in both the Primary and Secondary school divisions.

 In September 2010, the Ministry of Education (MOE) announced that Methodist Girls' School will partner Anglo-Chinese School (Independent), which currently offers the International Baccalaureate Diploma Programme (IBDP), in its new scheme to introduce the Integrated Programme to seven more schools.

 School identity and culture

 House system

 Upon admission, pupils are placed into one of the four houses in Methodist Girls' School.
-The selection is random, unless the student currently has any siblings or relatives attending the school.

-The four houses are Blackmore, Jackson, Lee and Olson.
+The four houses were named after Methodist pioneers in Singapore.
+They were later renamed as Blackmore, Jackson, Lee and Olson.

 Uniform

 Pupils are easily recognized by the unique uniform of the school, which has not changed since 1922.
-The uniform resembles a sailor's suit, consisting of a pinafore with an upper section in white and lower section in navy blue skirt; and a white blouse with a sailor collar, which is to be worn over and covers 60% of the pinafore.
-Under the pinafore, single-colored undergarments (with the choice of white, grey, beige, navy blue or black) and shorts may be worn.
+The uniform consists of a pinafore with an upper section in white and lower section in navy blue skirt; and a white blouse with a sailor collar, which is to be worn over and covers 60% of the pinafore.

 Pastoral

-As a Methodist school, devotions are read and prayers are said every morning.
+As a Methodist school, devotions are shared and prayers are said every morning.
 Weekly chapel services are also held.
-Annually, a Discover Jesus Week (DJW) is organised, where daily chapel services are held.
-The Primary section also has a Christian Fellowship society and the Secondary section has a Servants At the Lord's Task (SALT) club.
-Meetings are held after school.
+To support students in their spiritual development, planned activities are organized for Christian fellowship.
+Secondary students may also choose to join the SALT (Servants at the Lord's Task) club as a Co-Curricular Activity.

 Affiliation and admission

-The Secondary section is affiliated to Anglo-Chinese School (Independent) and runs a joint Integrated Programme from 2012.
+The Secondary section is affiliated to Anglo-Chinese School (Independent) and runs a joint Integrated Programme from 2013.
 The secondary school is also affiliated to Anglo-Chinese Junior College.

-The Secondary section admits pupils from the Primary section if they obtain a minimum of 220 points, after sitting for the Primary School Leaving Examination.
-Students from other schools wishing to enter Methodist Girls' School are subject to a higher cut-off point determined by the quality of applicants' PSLE scores for that year (for the 2018 intake, a score of 260).
-Students may also apply through the Direct School Admission (DSA) exercise, in which students may be offered a place based on academic, music or sporting achievements.
+The Secondary section admits pupils from the Primary section if they obtain a minimum of AL 17, after sitting for the Primary School Leaving Examination.
+Students from other schools wishing to enter Methodist Girls' School are subject to a higher cut-off point determined by the quality of applicants' PSLE scores for that year.
+Students may also apply through the Direct School Admission (DSA) exercise, in which students may be offered a place based on specified talent areas.